Xilinx/Vitis_Libraries/graph/docs/src/guide_L3/L3_internal/getting_started.rst

 Environment Setup
 #################
 BASH version setup scripts are provided.
-Users should select their proper setup script depending on their shell version.
+You should select a proper setup script depending on the shell version.

 BASH: